ASD-Blueprint/desktop.gov.au/blueprint/abac/hybrid-intune-configuration-windows.md

 ### Agency-BlockAppsLocalAdmins-User

-Please note, application of this configuration profile will prevent users in the local administrators group from using web browsers and outlook.
-Please review guidance on [secure systems administration](https://desktop.gov.au/blueprint/overview.html#secure-system-administration) prior to deploying this profile.
+Please note, application of this configuration profile will prevent users in the local administrators group from using web browsers and Outlook.
+Please review guidance on [secure systems administration](/blueprint/overview.html#secure-system-administration) prior to deploying this profile.

 * Name: `Agency-BlockAppsLocalAdmins-User`
 * Description: `This policy blocks members of 'BUILTIN\Administrators' from accessing common Web Browsers and Outlook`